Radzi Chinyanganya: Other work

-He was a contestant in Sky One's Gladiators in 2008 and reached the semi finals and was the only contestant in history to attempt the eliminator wearing a swimming cap.
+He was a contestant in Sky One's Gladiators in 2008 and reached the semi-finals and was the only contestant in history to attempt the eliminator wearing a swimming cap.

-He was selected to attend Kiss FM’s Presenter Academy, and spent the whole summer online reporting for Bauer Media radio station.
+He was selected to attend Kiss FM's Presenter Academy, and spent the whole summer online reporting for Bauer Media radio station.
 In this role he interviewed artists and the public and sampled Olympic entertainment in London.

 He has a cameo as Mi in Kung Fu Panda 3.

-He is a former backstage interviewer for WWE's NXT UK brand.

-He is also the Sky Sports NBA presenter.

-He also does backstage interviews for Giants Live strongman competitions.

-In 2021, he hosted the University of Derby’s open day.

 Personal life

-He is Christian, and has stated in interview that his Christian faith is one of his driving passions.
+He is a Christian, and has said that his faith is one of his driving passions.
 He has described his parents as being Christians, but from different Christian denominations, leading to an inter-faith upbringing.
-In November 2020 Chinyanganya announced on the BBC's Songs of Praise programme that his own baptism had taken place at the Roman Catholic church of St Leonard and St Fergus in Ardler, a suburb of Dundee.
+In November 2020 Chinyanganya announced on the BBC's Songs of Praise programme that his own baptism had taken place at the Roman Catholic church of St Leonard and St Fergus in Ardler, a suburb of Dundee, his mother's hometown.